1anshu-stack/react/README.md

 every component inside usercontext can get access to global component

 Context:- after creating context it will give a provider(bcoz context is basically providing a variable)

+Enviroment variable:- React environment variables play a crucial role in maintaining the security of your React application.
+They allow you to store sensitive data, such as API keys, database credentials, and other confidential information, outside your codebase.

+A Service or a database where only your application can talk. react is a frontend libary anythink writen here will ship from javascript into browser and there are the way to get all data from that browser.
+So, there are some variable created as system variable we have a different way to store them when you deploy your application (vercel) they have there secret manager we will have to copy past that value as it is.